Main Canal Modernization Studies

 - Complete cost estimating and economic analyses

-The District is studying options to modernize the Main Canal (shown above in blue and green).
-Further evaluation of the Loop Canal (shown above in red and pink) will be performed in the future.
+CCWD is studying options to modernize the Main Canal, shown on the map below in blue.
+Further evaluation of the Loop Canal, shown on the map below in white, will be performed in the future.